montegry/WAV-ADC_Cycle_Correlation/README.md

 # WAV-ADC_Cycle_Correlation
 PyQt application with embedded metplotlib plot visualization of cycle correlation of WAV file recorded with RTL SDR.
 Also can open and corralate ADC files.
 ADC is format of file with 32 byte header and pairs of IQ cheets.
 Info from header is printed in programm.

+YOU Need matplotlib, PyQT5 for this programm to work.

+Run gui.py to open the programm.